slint-ui/slint/docs/recipes/recipes.md

 }
 ```

+The `<=>` syntax binds two callbacks together.
+Here the new `button-pressed`
-The `button-pressed` callback is declared using the `<=>` syntax, which binds it to the `button.clicked` signal.
+callback binds to `button.clicked`.

-Properties and callbacks declared on the root element of the main component will be exposed to the
+The root element of the main component exposes all non-`private` properties and
-native code.
+callbacks to native code.

-Note that `-` is replaced by `_`.
-In slint, `-` and `_` are equivalent and interchangable.
-But this since `-` is not valid in identifier in native code, they are replaced by `_`.
+In Slint, `-` and `_` are equivalent and interchangable in all identifiers.
+This is different in native code: Most programming languages forbid `-` in
+identifiers, so `-` is replaced with `_`.

 <details data-snippet-language="rust">
 <summary>Rust code</summary>

-For technical reasons, this example uses `import {Recipe}` in the `slint!` macro, but
+For technical reasons, this example uses `import {Recipe}` in the `slint!` macro.
-in real code, you can put the whole slint code in the `slint!` macro, or use a build script.
+In real code, you can put the whole Slint code in the `slint!` macro, or use
+an external `.slint` file together with a build script.

 ```rust,no_run